 Multispecies fisheries that are a part of this pilot approach must comply with the MarinTrust Improver Programme Application Mechanism (found here) and associated assurance process.
 They must also actively demonstrate genuine improvement and meet clearly defined targets over an agreed period.
 The end goal of this pilot is to provide a credible and recognised assessment framework to evaluate multispecies fisheries.

-Following the approval of the Multispecies pilot by the GBC on 12th October 2018, a steering group has been formed in order to ensure the Multispecies Pilot Project runs smoothly and transparently and as part of this they will scrutinise the pilot process, identify areas of improvement and ultimately make it fit for purpose.
+Following the approval of the Multispecies pilot by the GBC on 12th October 2018, a steering group has been formed (MPSG) in order to ensure the Multispecies Pilot Project runs smoothly and transparently and as part of this they will scrutinise the pilot process, identify areas of improvement and ultimately make it fit for purpose.
 A second version of these criteria are currently being finalised and will allow for an updated assessment and action plan to be developed for the pilot fisheries.

 There are currently two FIPs that have been accepted onto the Improver Programme as part of the multispecies pilot project, the Gulf of Thailand mixed-trawl fishery and the Vung Tau multispecies fishery, Vietnam.
 More details can be found on the accepted FIPs page here.